reside-ic/reside-ic.github.io/content/blog/buildkite-cd.md

 We then add the public key to the list of authorised keys on the app host server.

 We can now start the agent.
-In the agents list on Buildkite, you should see the agent running with the queue set to `deploy`.
+In the agents list on Buildkite, we can see the agent running with the queue set to `deploy`.
 We now have an agent listening on a dedicated deploy queue that can run scripts on the app host server.
 Next, we need to set up the deployment pipelines themselves.
 <img src="/img/buildkite-cd-agent.png" alt="png of agent list"/>

 # Deployment pipeline